Web, Online Courses & Technology Access

 - Assessing the accessibility of online courses and Web pages then implementing the needed changes.
 Web access standards are explained on the Website Accessibility and Standards Checklist (Word).

 - Ensuring that all forms of course material are accessible.
 Through ODA’s Document Conversion Services (DCS), assistance is available to ensure that textbooks and reading materials are accessible.
-For more information DCS, read “Text Books and Reading Materials” on the link Course Materials Access.
+For more information about DCS, read “Text Books and Reading Materials”.

 - Ensuring that all course materials are available in formats that can be used by persons with disabilities.
 The links, PDF Access and PowerPoint Access, offer instructions for creating access.
 Even if a class is not fully online, it is important to ensure that all course materials are usable for persons with disabilities.